jtrussell/WordPress-Plugin-Template/README.md

 --------
 * All files in the ./lib folder are included by the main plugin script
 * All reusable, or standardizable, code should live in ./lib
-* The stock version of this template contains an empty ./lib folder - it is suggested that you should include the "WordPress Plugin Script Library" as a submodule here as
+* The stock version of this template contains a ./lib folder with a number of php libaries that will be useful for many scripts, this is actually just a submodule which you can add to your other plugins using
-follows:

 ~~~
 git submodule add git://github.com/jtrussell/WordPress-Plugin-Script-Library.git lib
 ~~~